 In addition to supporting clients facing the issues mentioned above, I also run a women’s psychology practice.
 Here I provide counselling and psychological therapy which specifically focuses on women’s mental health and well-being, supporting women in the issues and challenges encountered throughout their lifespan.
-This includes things like pre- and post-natal mental health issues, suffering and surviving abuse, changing relationships, identity and self-care.
+This includes things like pre- and post-natal mental health issues, birth trauma, suffering and surviving abuse, changing relationships, identity and self-care.

 Training, qualifications & experience

 - Health and Care Professionals Council (HCPC) Registered

 - Chartered member of the British Psychological Society (BPS)

 - Make Birth Better Practitioner Training